Leon-Plickat/LavaLauncher/README.md

   a given number or string, which might be interesting for scripting.
 * Check if scale is correctly implemented (scary).
 * Replace `lib/pool-buffer` with own code to simplify licensing.
-* Fix possible bug causing some margins to not be respected in some positions.
-  This could also possibly be a bug in the compositors.
 * Speed up drawing, either by using something other than cairo for the icons or by drawing icons to a subsurface.
 * Different background for button the pointer hovers over.
 This likely requires